webrecorder/browsertrix-crawler/README.md

                                                                         [string]
   -w, --workers                             The number of workers to run in
                                             parallel       [number] [default: 1]
+      --crawlId, --id                       A user provided ID for this crawl or crawl configuration (can also be set
+                                            via CRAWL_ID env var)
+                                              [string] [default: "4dd1535f7800"]
       --newContext                          The context for each new capture, can be a new: page, window, session or browser.